How to make strong coffee | (8 simple Tips!)

 1- Choose the right roast

-Ideally, you have to try all types of roasts one by one and select the one which suits you the best.
-I must say to make a strong cup of coffee dark roast is best.
+Ideally, you have to try all types of roasts one by one and select the one that suits you the best.

-But you may not like a dark roast and there are two reasons for it.
-One is the fact that dark roast is more bitter than lighter roast.
+But you may not like a dark roast as they are more bitter than a lighter roast.
 If you hate bitterness then I suggest you try medium-dark roast instead.

 2- Select the right type of coffee beans